sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 #### Examples:
 ```
-list var0 <- (self neighbors_at (10)); 	// var0 equals all the agents located at a distance lower or equal to 10 to the agent applying the operator.
+container var0 <- (self neighbors_at (10)); 	// var0 equals all the agents located at a distance lower or equal to 10 to the agent applying the operator.
 ```